We are often asked the following questions:

 Wi-Fi overhead is relatively substantial, which explains why we don't typically observe a PHY speed of 400 Mbps on a client with specifications like 2x2, 256 QAM, ⅚ coding, and short GI (MCS index of 9).
 In practice, the maximum achievable throughput is around 400 x 70% = 280 Mbps.

-Overhead and Contention
+Overhead and contention

-TCP/IP and Ethernet Overhead:
+TCP/IP and ethernet overhead:

 • On wired Ethernet, there is approximately 5% overhead due to TCP/IP and Ethernet frames, resulting in a throughput of 95% of the physical (PHY) rate.